 “Burn Baby, Burn.”
-That is the message that North Carolina Wildlife Resources Commission Biologist Brady Beck has for people who wonder how to bring longleaf back.
+That's the simple message that North Carolina Wildlife Resources Commission Biologist Brady Beck has for people who wonder how to bring longleaf back.

-Sandhills Conservation Coordinator Gretchen Coll is surprised that she likes setting fires.
-Her background in sea turtle research didn’t prepare her for her job in the Sandhills.
-“The biggest surprise – the biggest takeaway message – is how much the forest has been hurt by not allowing fire to happen on a regular basis,” she says.
+Sandhills Conservation Coordinator Gretchen Coll adds her surprise at discovering the intersection between forest health and fire.
+"The biggest surprise, the biggest takeaway message, is how much the forest has been hurt by not allowing fire to happen on a regular basis,” she says.

-“When you see the forest right after burn, it is pretty desolate.
+“When you see the forest right after a burn, it's pretty desolate.
 It can look a bit like a moonscape,” says Coll.
 “But, pretty soon it starts to green up.
 The birds start coming in.
 You start seeing turkeys.”

-“It’s not the trees, it’s the grasses, the forbs, the herbs – it is the bottom six feet that’s important to wildlife,” says Robert Abernethy, president of the Longleaf Alliance.
+“It’s not about the trees--it’s the grasses, the forbs, the herbs.
+It is the bottom six feet that’s important to wildlife,” says Robert Abernethy, president of the Longleaf Alliance.
 “If you burn, you’ll have turkeys.
-If you don’t, then you won’t.”
+If you don’t, you won’t.”

 Animals in the longleaf system are adapted to regular burn cycles.
 Abernethy says even the wild turkey’s coloring is an adaptation.
 “In the spring, turkeys are black.
 I think they evolved in the fire-adapted system – black in spring to match blackened forest.”